WillemSleegers/tidystats-Word-add-in/README.md

 ### Installing the development version of tidystats for Word

-Download the manifest.xml file from the Github [page](https://github.com/WillemSleegers/tidystats-Word-add-in).
+Download one of the manifest files.
 This is the file that needs to be installed on your computer somewhere in order to run the add-in.
+Download the local manifest file if you can host the web-app yourself; download the netlify manifest file for the most recent version of tidystats; and download the web manifest file for the latest official release version of tidystats.

 #### Mac